deconf/search-engine-insights/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add your website to Google Search Console!
-Analyze the Google Search Console stats, to see your site's position on Google Search Engine.
+Analyze the Search Console stats, to see your site's performance on Google Search.

 == Description ==